Current Weather Conditions

 • Date Opened: Completed 1917.

 Also called the Ford Dam, this is this only twin lock structure in the Saint Paul District of the US Army Corps of Engineers 9 foot navigation channel project.
 Each lock is 56 feet wide by 400 feet long.
-The hydro power station is owned by the Ford Motor Company, built to supply power to the nearby Ford Motor Assembly plant.
+The hydro power station, which generates 14.4-megawatts of electricity, is owned by Brookfield Power Company.
+It was built to supply power to the nearby Ford Motor Assembly plant, but excess power sold to Excel Energy and fed into the regional power grid.

 Update—On May 28, 2009, the US Army Corps of Engineers issued a warning that the Ford Dam was potentially unsafe.
 They are concerned that water might be seeping under the dam, putting it at risk of failure.
 If the dam would fail, it would put a halt to navigation above Saint Paul, and flood areas of the river below the structure.
 The Corps plan to perform a detailed inspection of the dam to determine the extent of the problem.